ipfs/team-mgmt/LEAD_MAINTAINER_PROTOCOL.md

 - Respond in a timely manner to Github issues and curate them to ensure that duplicates are coalesced, issues are labeled with difficulty and priority, and also tag any issue that is open for new contributors with the `help wanted` label.
 - Release new versions of the module/package (if a code Repo).

-**Lead Maintainer expected attitude:**
+**Repo Lead Maintainer expected attitude:**

 - Be proactive in increasing the quality of the module.
 This goes from improving documentation, tests, codebase and more.
 - Show a great level of rigor and polish in the code that they ship.
 - Help others in understanding how the module works (or repo) and why it exists.
 - Apply the established Contributing Guidelines to the project and help others do too

-**How to become a Lead Maintainer:**
+**How to become a Repo Lead Maintainer:**

 Currently, there is no formal test or request form to do so.
-Lead Maintainers will be invited and nominated by one of the IPFS Tech Leads and/or Working Group Captains once the expected behaviour and rigor is observed.
-A Lead Maintainer can nominate the next Lead Maintainer to the IPFS Tech Lead and/or Working Group Captain.
+Repo Lead Maintainers will be invited and nominated by one of the IPFS Tech Leads and/or Working Group Captains once the expected behaviour and rigor is observed.
+A Repo Lead Maintainer can nominate the next Repo Lead Maintainer to the IPFS Tech Lead and/or Working Group Captain.

 **In practice:**

-- Create a lead-maintainer.json and update the README.md to have a `Lead Maintainer` section.
+- Create a lead-maintainer.json and update the README.md to have a `Repo Lead Maintainer` section.
 - Protect the master branch and only grant permissions for merge to the Lead Maintainer and respective Working Group members.
 - If a software project, grant publish permission to the Lead Maintainer and Tech Lead (or another Tech Lead if it’s the same person), only.

-## Lead Maintainers for IPFS Repos
+## Repo Lead Maintainers for IPFS Repos

 ```
 TODO - Create table using package-table